11 Enlightening Albert Einstein Books

 By Albert Einstein

-This standalone book from the above box set reveals Einstein’s ever-evolving views on politics and culture.
+This standalone book from one of the the above box sets reveals Einstein’s ever-evolving views on politics and culture.
 Collecting 67 works written before 1935, works that range in scale from speeches and letters to thoroughly reasoned essays, The World As I See It serves as a spirited portrayal of Einstein as a citizen of the world wrestling with an ever-changing social and political landscape.

 albert einstein books